How to Make a Brooch Bridal Bouquet

 This week's show is all about extreme gardening.
 Michael Urie tells us about HGTV’s new topiary competition show, 'Clipped.'
 Then we talk to two experts about horticulture sculptures and creating wearable florals.

-How to Make a DIY Holiday Card Holder
+How to Make a Pretty, Floral Monogram Cake

 On TV